 We use third party pricing services to assist us with our investment accounting function.
 The fair values of our available-for-sale fixed maturity and equity securities are based on quoted market prices, when available.
 These fair values are obtained primarily from third party pricing services, which generally use Level 1 or Level 2 inputs in accordance with GAAP guidance.
-The Company obtains a quoted price for each security from third party pricing services, which are derived through recently reported trades for identical or similar securities.
+The Company obtains a quoted price for each security from third party pricing services, which is derived through recently reported trades for identical or similar securities.
 For securities not actively traded, the third party pricing services may use quoted market prices of similar instruments or discounted cash flow analyses, incorporating inputs that are currently observable in the markets for similar securities.
 Inputs that are often used in the valuation methodologies include, but are not limited to, broker quotes, benchmark yields, credit spreads, default rates, and prepayment speeds.
 The Company also performs quarterly analysis on the prices received from third parties to determine whether the prices are reasonable estimates of fair value, including confirming the fair values of these securities through observable market prices using an alternative pricing source.
-If differences are noted in this review, the Company may obtain additional information from other pricing services to validate the quoted price.
-(See Note 5 in the Notes to our Consolidated Financial Statements.)
+If differences are noted in this review, the Company may obtain additional information from other pricing services to validate the quoted price (See Note 5 in the Notes to our Consolidated Financial Statements).

 Impairment of Investment Securities.
 When, in the opinion of management, a decline in the fair value of an equity security below its cost is considered to be "other-than-temporary," the equity security's cost is written down to its fair value at the time the other-than-temporary decline is identified.
-The determination of an other-than-temporary decline for debt securities includes, in addition to other relevant factors, a presumption that if the fair value is below cost by a significant amount for a period of time, a bifurcation of the write-down may be necessary.
 If management has the intent to sell the debt security or more likely than not will be required to sell the debt security before its anticipated recovery, the investment is written down to its fair value and the entire impairment is recorded as a realized loss due to credit in the accompanying Consolidated Statements of Comprehensive Income.
 If management does not have the intent to sell or will not be required to sell the debt security but does not expect to recover the amortized cost basis of the debt security, the amount of the other-than-temporary impairment is bifurcated between credit loss and other loss and recorded as a component of realized gains and losses and in other comprehensive income, respectively, in the Consolidated Statements of Comprehensive Income.
 The amount of any write-down is determined by the difference between the cost or amortized cost of the debt security and its fair value at the time the other-than-temporary decline is identified.